US Bancorp DE Has $176,000 Holdings in VanEck Vectors Semiconductor ETF (NASDAQ:SMH)

 US Bancorp DE boosted its position in VanEck Vectors Semiconductor ETF (NASDAQ:SMH) by 41.9% during the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
 The fund owned 684 shares of the company’s stock after buying an additional 202 shares during the quarter.
 US Bancorp DE’s holdings in VanEck Vectors Semiconductor ETF were worth $176,000 at the end of the most recent reporting period.

 A number of other large investors have also recently bought and sold shares of the stock.
 Healthcare of Ontario Pension Plan Trust Fund grew its stake in VanEck Vectors Semiconductor ETF by 121.8% in the 3rd quarter.
 Healthcare of Ontario Pension Plan Trust Fund now owns 1,220,000 shares of the company’s stock valued at $312,649,000 after buying an additional 670,000 shares during the last quarter.
-SG Americas Securities LLC grew its stake in VanEck Vectors Semiconductor ETF by 36,911.0% in the 3rd quarter.
-SG Americas Securities LLC now owns 283,134 shares of the company’s stock valued at $72,559,000 after buying an additional 282,369 shares during the last quarter.
-LPL Financial LLC grew its stake in VanEck Vectors Semiconductor ETF by 5.3% in the 2nd quarter.
-LPL Financial LLC now owns 271,839 shares of the company’s stock valued at $71,287,000 after buying an additional 13,655 shares during the last quarter.
-Wells Fargo & Company MN grew its stake in VanEck Vectors Semiconductor ETF by 64.2% in the 2nd quarter.
-Wells Fargo & Company MN now owns 262,249 shares of the company’s stock valued at $68,772,000 after buying an additional 102,553 shares during the last quarter.
-Finally, Raymond James Financial Services Advisors Inc. grew its stake in VanEck Vectors Semiconductor ETF by 14.8% in the 3rd quarter.
-Raymond James Financial Services Advisors Inc. now owns 201,249 shares of the company’s stock valued at $51,575,000 after buying an additional 25,982 shares during the last quarter.
+SG Americas Securities LLC grew its position in VanEck Vectors Semiconductor ETF by 36,911.0% in the 3rd quarter.
+SG Americas Securities LLC now owns 283,134 shares of the company’s stock worth $72,559,000 after purchasing an additional 282,369 shares during the last quarter.
+LPL Financial LLC grew its position in VanEck Vectors Semiconductor ETF by 5.3% in the 2nd quarter.
+LPL Financial LLC now owns 271,839 shares of the company’s stock worth $71,287,000 after purchasing an additional 13,655 shares during the last quarter.
+Wells Fargo & Company MN grew its position in VanEck Vectors Semiconductor ETF by 64.2% in the 2nd quarter.
+Wells Fargo & Company MN now owns 262,249 shares of the company’s stock worth $68,772,000 after purchasing an additional 102,553 shares during the last quarter.
+Finally, Raymond James Financial Services Advisors Inc. grew its position in VanEck Vectors Semiconductor ETF by 14.8% in the 3rd quarter.
+Raymond James Financial Services Advisors Inc. now owns 201,249 shares of the company’s stock worth $51,575,000 after purchasing an additional 25,982 shares during the last quarter.

 NASDAQ SMH opened at $272.53 on Monday.
 The company’s fifty day moving average is $296.65 and its two-hundred day moving average is $280.69.
 VanEck Vectors Semiconductor ETF has a 52-week low of $216.14 and a 52-week high of $318.82.